Every Member Matters

 - Provide feedback to the Executive Council and Bargaining Team on your thoughts about issues in your unit or strategy ideas.

 All Unit Reps will be provided with a Unit Rep Packet, including AAUP brochures, membership forms, talking points, the current contract, etc.

 Time Commitment: 1-2 hours a month

 The Executive Council is the governing body of the PSU chapter of the AAUP.
-The council is composed of five officers (President, Vice-President for Grievances and Academic Freedom, Vice-President for Collective Bargaining, Treasurer, and Secretary) and seven Councilors as well as the Past President.
+The council is composed of eight officers (President, Vice-President for Grievances and Academic Freedom, Vice-President for Collective Bargaining, Vice-President for Membership & Organizing, Vice-President for Legislative & Political Action, Vice-President for Communications & Public Relations, Treasurer, and Secretary) and six Councilors as well as the Immediate Past President.
 Elections for the executive council occur every year in April, each term is two years.

 Attend weekly meetings on Thursdays from 12:00- 1:30pm